tkntjsdw/fast-dna/docs/contributing/standards.md

 ## JSS (JavaScript Style Sheets) usage

-JSS class names follow a [BEM-like](http://getbem.com/naming/) convention but our implementation of BEM is slightly modified because dashes — the character used to delimit *modifiers* — cannot be used as JavaScript object keys without using string literals; use underscores instead.
+JSS class names interfaces follow a [BEM-like](http://getbem.com/naming/) convention but our implementation of BEM is slightly modified because dashes — the character used to delimit *modifiers* — cannot be used as JavaScript object keys without using string literals; use underscores instead.
 A single underscore separates an element from a block while two underscores separate a modifier from a block or element.

 Example: